autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/vehicle-status-gear-status.md

 ## Description

 Get the current gear status of the vehicle.
-The gear status are listed in the table below.
+The status are listed in the table below.
 It is recommended to set QoS to transient_local and publish only when the status changes, but currently many implementations publish the status periodically.
+Therefore, ensure consistency across the entire system.

 | Value   | Description                                                                                 |
 | ------- | ------------------------------------------------------------------------------------------- |